paypal/PayPal-PHP-SDK/README.md

    * Ensure that you have composer installed on your machine.
    * Navigate to the samples folder and run 'composer update'.
-   * Optionally, update the sdk_config.ini file with your own client Id and client secret.
+   * Optionally, update the bootstrap.php file with your own client Id and client secret.
-   * Run any of the command line samples in the folder to see what the APIs can do.
+   * Run any of the samples in the 'samples' folder to see what the APIs can do.

 Usage